 Who are you?
 Begin with some background information about yourself.
 Try to include some qualities that separate you from your opposition.
-Keep it positive and perhaps touch on some issues that are of concern to voters.
+Keep your political bio positive and perhaps touch on some issues that are of concern to voters.

 What is it that you want to accomplish?

 What do you want to accomplish during your time in office?
 Perhaps your goals can relate to previous accomplishments in your life.
-Use some examples if you can.
-Take a situation and how you handled it and use it as a template for this section.
+Use specific examples in your profile.
+Take a situation, describe how you handled it, and use it as a template for this section.

 End on a strong note

 Finish your candidate biography with a strong statement about your purpose for running and what you hope to accomplish in the office you seek.
-Be inspirational.
+Be inspirational in your summary.
 Be specific in what issues you hope to tackle.
-Leave the reader knowing that you deserve their vote.
+Leave the reader knowing that you deserve their vote on Election Day.